wasmCloud/wasmcloud-dev-site/content/reference/wadm/api.md

 ### ⚠️ Caution
 _wadm and its corresponding API are under active development_.
 Many components are not yet written at all.
 This document serves as a means to solicit feedback and collaborate on API design and will likely change multiple times.

 A wadm cluster will use a single connection (and therefore set of credentials) for the API server.
-This allows a wadm cluster to use a different security context for the API server that is different from the context used for remotely controlling lattices.
+This allows a wadm cluster to use a security context for the API server that is different from the context used for remotely controlling lattices.

 ## Topic Space
 The wadm API is exposed entirely as a NATS service on a topic space.
 All of the API operations will occur as _requests_ on a topic in the following format: